flyingsl0ths/Concord/README.md

 ## Contributors

-See https://github.com/Keyslam/Concord#contributors for original list of contributors
+See https://github.com/Keyslam/Concord#contributors for the original list of contributors

 ---